-Community programming at the AGH includes gallery tours, workshops, book clubs, day camps, family programming, films, artist talks and more.
+In addition to ground-breaking exhibits, year-round programming at the AGH includes gallery tours, workshops, family programming, film festivals, artist talks and more.
 Here are just some highlights:

-Studios and Workshops: The AGH offers a variety of art workshops, including Painting Uncorked, a fun monthly painting session with snacks and friends, and classes ranging from one day to 10 weeks, focusing on a variety of mediums.
-Other unique workshops, like Yoga at the Gallery or a Women’s DJ Workshop, are also available.
+Studios and Workshops: Get hands-on with a variety of art workshops, including Painting Uncorked, a fun monthly painting session with snacks and friends, and classes focusing on a variety of mediums.

-Family Programs: From March Break to PA Days to Summer camps, the AGH offers a variety of family programs.
-Experience their frequent Family Fun Days for just $5 per family for non-AGH members (two adults and up to four children).
+Family Programs: : Traveling with little art lovers?
+The AGH offers a variety of family programs including a monthly Family Fun Days for just $5 per family for non-AGH members (two adults and up to four children).